ExpeditionRPG/expedition/docs/qdl_guide.md

 Welcome, fearless mortal, to the Expedition Quest Editor!
 Use this tool to craft custom quests of dangerous deeds and awful alliteration with speed and ease.

-Quests are written in [Markdown](http://daringfireball.net/projects/markdown/).
+Quests are written in QDL, which is a variant of [Markdown](http://daringfireball.net/projects/markdown/).
 Here's a complete example quest: [Mistress Malaise](https://raw.githubusercontent.com/Fabricate-IO/expedition-quest-ide/master/docs/examples/mistress_malaise.md).

 ## In The Beginning: Quest Metadata